Call for Case Studies

 What makes a good case study presentation?

 We are frequently asked what makes a good Case Study for ACSAC.
-One of the best ways to get ideas is to look at previous years' presentations to see what has been accepted in the past.
+One of the best ways to get ideas is to review what has been accepted in prior years.
 Last year we had several demonstrations in conjunction with the presentations.
 Most of the recent presentations can be viewed on our web page, and we encourage presenters to take advantage of this resource.
 The Case Studies chair also welcomes questions as to whether a topic is appropriate for the conference.
 We will be happy to help direct you in a way that improves the opportunity for accepting your idea.

 Some guidelines for good presentations are: